Bella Vista Spa & Marina overlooking the Seto Inland Sea

 Famous for its temples, technology, sushi, geishas, cherry blossoms, mountains and rugged landscapes, Japan’s ultramodernity and ancient traditions coexist in harmony.
 The country stretches across four main islands surrounded by thousands of smaller isles, offering plenty of space and diversity for Gray & Co.’s private active trips.

-Full and fabulous days might find you hiking ancient samurai routes, skiing snowy mountains, sea kayaking through archipelagos, biking among pagodas and rice paddies and swimming in volcanic hot springs.
+You can do it all in Japan – from hiking ancient samurai routes to skiing snowy mountains, sea kayaking through archipelagos, biking among pagodas and rice paddies and swimming in volcanic hot springs.

-Start off in the vibrant metropolis of Tokyo, where skyscrapers and neon lights mingle with pristine gardens.
-The myriad curated experiences Gray & Co. arranges here include sampling the freshest fish at Toyosu Fish Market with a private chef, learning how to safely walk through Shibuya Crossing (the world’s busiest pedestrian intersection), dining on ramen at a local hideout and shopping with local Japanese fashion designers.
-There’s no shortage of excellent accommodations, from the new contemporary Four Seasons Otemachi to the Mount Fuji–view Peninsula to the chicly minimalist Aman.
+In the vibrant metropolis of Tokyo, skyscrapers and neon lights mingle with pristine gardens.
+Gray & Co. helps to navigate this massive city of 14 million.
+Sample the freshest fish at the market, walk Shibuya Crossing (the world’s busiest pedestrian intersection), dine with a ramen expert at local hideouts and shop vintage markets in Harajuku.
+Excellent accommodations include the Four Seasons Otemachi, the well-located Peninsula, the Imperial with Mount Fuji–view balconies, and the chicly minimalist Aman.

-Kyoto, the cultural capital of Japan, is a 2.5-hour high-speed train journey or a short flight from Tokyo.
-Bask in the serenity of the city’s crimson and gold-colored temples, cherry blossoms in springtime and Kimono-clad geishas.
-In addition to discovering some of the UNESCO-protected city’s 1,500 temples on walks guided by local experts/tastemakers/art historians, Gray & Co. travelers can partake in additional bespoke experience.
-Examples include a traditional tea ceremony, a lesson in geisha etiquette and dressing, a meditation with Buddhist monks, samurai sword-fighting instruction, centuries-old Taiko drums sessions and so much more.
-The Four Seasons, Ritz Carlton and Aman are tops for larger hotel options, and the city’s many ryokan (traditional Japanese inns) offer smaller and more local-feeling options.
+Kyoto, the cultural capital of Japan, is a mere 2.5-hour high-speed train journey from Tokyo.
+The variety among the 1,500 brightly-colored temples keep everyone engaged, Kimono-clad geishas and tourists alike wander the streets in this UNESCO-protected city.
+Travelers can partake in a Sensei-led private tea ceremony, a lesson in geisha etiquette and dressing, a meditation with Buddhist monks, a samurai sword-fighting instruction, a centuries-old Taiko drums session and more.
+One of the best bike rides in the country is located in the rolling countryside located right outside the city.
+The Ritz Carlton and Aman are tops for hotel options, There are also many ryokans (traditional Japanese inns) for more local-feeling options.

-Some of the country’s other highlights include climbing snow-capped Mount Fuji, snorkeling the warm waters of Okinawa, custom hiking along any number of the country’s many long-distance trails, skiing one of Japan’s oldest ski resorts in Hokkaido and paying respect at the Hiroshima memorial, all seamlessly weaved throughout custom itineraries with the perfect balance of action and relaxation.
+Some of the country’s other active highlights include visiting the art islands of Naoshima & Teshima, exploring Mount Fuji, snorkeling the warm waters of Okinawa, custom hiking along any number of the country’s many long-distance trails, and skiing one of Japan’s great ski resorts such as Nozawa or Niseko.
+Arigato!

 finis.